Bird Baths For Sale And Advice On Which Bird Baths To Buy

 Most birds will not bathe in bird baths that that have smooth or slippery surfaces.
 However, they may land on the edge to drink.
 A rough-textured bowl is better because the birds can hold on to it more easily with their talons.

-Any sizes and shapes of bird baths may be used by birds.
+Birds will use all shapes and sizes of bird baths.
 But remember, the bigger the bird bath the more birds will use it.
 The ideal diameter for bird baths is about 18 inches to accommodate the most birds.

 Types of Bird Baths